 Y’all?
 That flight is NO JOKE.
 We didn’t realize how many people in our neighborhood went to private school until the August after we bought this house and one morning the local Catholic school put signs in the yards welcoming their students and our neighborhood was COVERED.
-I think there are more kids in my neighborhood in Catholic school than in public schools and I know they’re not all Catholic.
+I think there are more kids in my neighborhood in Catholic school than in public schools and I am pretty sure they’re not all Catholic.
 It’s really sad because our Principal has embraced the challenges and constantly talks to the school (and comes to the DAC meetings) about how this is so good for our community.
 He even introduced a point at one meeting that I hadn’t considered.
 He talked about how his school needs more counseling staff because we took poor students living in the housing projects and yanked them from their old school district with their neighborhood friends and dumped them in our affluent district and we expect them to just cope and be model students?
 He expressed the importance of extra counselors to help all of the students adapt to change because even adults misbehave when we’re stressed, why do we expect children to be different?

 Anyway…my school and my principal is awesome.
 We are now only 75% white students and that’s closer in line to the city demographics than it was several years ago, and that means we’re moving in the right direction.

 NOTE: To see your school’s demographics, check out Great Schools, but be careful which charts you look at.
 Some charts break down performance by race and it can be misinterpreted as the population.
 Look for the chart like I included above.